socialally/xdr/README.md

 * The `async` option is ignored for `XDomainRequest` instances.
 * Authentication credentials may not be used with `XDomainRequest`.
 * `XDomainRequest` cannot set request headers, specifically no `Content-Type` header may be set.
+* Requests must use the same protocol (http:// or https://) as the top-level window.

+See [XDomainRequest Limitations](http://blogs.msdn.com/b/ieinternals/archive/2010/05/13/xdomainrequest-restrictions-limitations-and-workarounds.aspx) for more information.

 ### Known Issues